LDEO-CREW/Pythonic-DISORT/README.md

 are not included in this repository.
 Everything in this repository was built and tested on Windows 11 and not yet tested on other systems.

+# Acknowledgements

+I acknowledge funding from NSF through the Learning the Earth with Artificial intelligence and Physics (LEAP) Science and Technology Center (STC) (Award #2019625).

 # References
 1) S. Chandrasekhar.
 1960. *Radiative Transfer.*